lowegreg/Clara/backend/cms/README.md

-# mongo
+# clara-dev

-A quick description of mongo.
+A quick description of clara-dev.